Irati (river)

 The Irati river (Basque: Iratiko erreka) is a right bank tributary of the Aragon in Sangüesa, Navarre.
 It begins in the Irati Forest, then feeds the water retenue of 'Itoiz.

+Flowing northward, the river receives its French tributary, l’Iratiko.
+Before reaching Irabia, it is dammed to form Lake Irabia, a reservoir created in 1921.
+This picturesque lake, located in the heart of the forest, is also fed by the Urrio River, another northern tributary.

 Path

 It begins at the meeting point of the Urbeltza and Urtxuria rivers (black waters and white waters in Basque, respectively) in the Irati Forest.

 From north, it has one French tributary, l'Iratiko.
 The river is then held up, shortly before Irabia, by a pond in the heart of the forest, Lake Irabia, built in 1921 with a tributary from the north, the river Urrio.

 After having fared through Aezkoa and Oroz-Betelu, offering stunning landscapes, the Irati is held up again in the marais d'Itoiz, already joined by the Urrobi and the Erro.
 It is then joined by the Areta and the Salazar to immediately enter the gorges of la Foz de Lumbier.

 Finally its path ends after 88 km in the Aragon.